xesco/dnsproxy/README.md

 This is a toy program.
 It is not meant to be used as it is for any serious purpose.
 The proxy acts like a client and a server at the same time.
 The server part listens to the specified port and waits for connections.
-At each request, the client part securely starts another connection to the DNS server, forwards the original request as it is, gets the response and send it back to the original requestor before closing the secure connection.
+At each request, the client part starts a TLS connection to the DNS server, forwards the original request as it is, gets the response and send it back to the original requestor before closing the secure connection.

 ```bash
 with conn: